magaras/greek_stemmer/README.md

 The stemmer receives a text in greek and returns the stemmed words in the following two ways:
 * By supplying the argument TRUE (simple stemmer), the stemmer parses all the words of the text and return their stems.
 * By supplying the argument FALSE, the stemmer excludes the verbs and the Stop Words.
-The stemmed words returned are the most valuable for the text.
+The stemmed words returned, are the most valuable for the text.

 To use the stemmer just call the start function.